 A professional, legally trained adjudicator appointed by CEDR will decide each dispute by reference to the documentary evidence supplied by the parties, the CEDR Rules that apply to these adjudications and the relevant law.
-The adjudicators have wide experience of dealing with travel disputes and all legal aspects of the travel industry.
+The adjudicators have wide experience of dealing with travel disputes.